-In addition, in Q1 2023, the Company faced supply chain interruptions related to the national strikes in France related to pension reform.
-While the situation has improved significantly and operations have returned to normal, March and April 2023 results are likely to be impacted.
+In addition, in Q1 2023 and Q2 2023, the Company faced supply chain interruptions related to the national strikes in France related to pension reform.
+While the situation improved significantly by the end of Q1 2023 and operations have returned to normal, April 2023 results have been impacted negatively.